MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

       }
     }

+<a name="nfs-sec"></a>
 ##### Security

-The keytab file */etc/security/keytab/hdfs.service.keytab* is required.
-It must contain system user for HDFS NFS Gateway (used also as Hadoop proxy user), which is 'hdfs'.
+The keytab file */etc/security/keytab/nfs.service.keytab* is required.
+It must contain principal for HDFS NFS Gateway.

+The principal must corespond to the valid system user (auth\_to\_local rules provides the mapping).
+This system user will be used also as Hadoop proxy user.
+The default value is 'nfs'.

 Principals needed:

 * host/&lt;HOSTNAME&gt;@&lt;REALM&gt;
-* hdfs/&lt;HOSTNAME&gt;@&lt;REALM&gt;
+* nfs/&lt;HOSTNAME&gt;@&lt;REALM&gt;

+<a name="nfs-auth"></a>
 ##### Authorization

 *root* user must be authorized for client access to able to mount.
 By default it is not needed (authorization is '\*').
 See *authorization* parameter.